rackerlabs/technical-blog/_posts/2019-01-03-oracle-data-visualization-desktop.md

   - database
   - Oracle
 metaTitle: "Oracle Data Visualization Desktop"
-metaDescription: "How to use the Oracle Data Visualization Desktop ato analyze data"
+metaDescription: "How to use the Oracle Data Visualization Desktop to analyze data"
 ogTitle: "Oracle Data Visualization Desktop"
-ogDescription: "How to use the Oracle Data Visualization Desktop ato analyze data"
+ogDescription: "How to use the Oracle Data Visualization Desktop to analyze data"
 ---

 This blog covers how to use the Oracle&reg; Data Visualization Desktop (DVD) to